While the broad contours remain the same, this post is written from Indian market perspective.

 - Financial Exchange Experience – Any individuals with insight into the inner workings of the exchanges being traded on will be highly sought after as they are likely to be able to help carry out research into new algorithms that can exploit the exchange architecture.

 While the above are most common ways to pursue a career in algorithmic trading or HFT, nothing stops a motivated individual to get into this domain.
-He would need to hone his skills in algo trading domain by doing relevant courses and work on something which he can show in his resume – probably implement some relevant paper on financial time series data, write some market data adapter keeping low latency in mind etc.
+As an aspiring quant, he would need to hone his skills in algo trading domain by doing relevant courses and work on something which he can show in his resume – probably implement some relevant paper on financial time series data, write some market data adapter keeping low latency in mind etc.

-If you’re a retail trader or a tech professional looking to start your own automated trading desk, start high-frequency trading training today!
+If you’re a retail trader or a tech professional looking for a quant analyst / quant developer job or want to start your own automated trading desk, start high-frequency trading training today!
 Begin with basic concepts like automated trading architecture, market microstructure, strategy backtesting system and order management system.
 You can also enrol in EPAT, one of the most extensive algorithmic trading courses available in the industry.